Switch Administration Commands

 Parameters

-• VRF_INSTANCE specifies the VRF instance containing the addresses.
+• vrfvrf_instance - Specify the VRF instance with the IP addresses.

-• SERVER_X IP address of the name server (dotted decimal notation).
-Options include:
+• server_ip_address IP address of the name server in dotted decimal notation.
+Options include the following:

 Guidelines